Okay, I iron my jeans. So sue me.

 The officer escorted him through the bustling precinct, past cubicles of staff glued to phones or monitors, to the rear of the building where crowded jail cells confirmed that another weekend was in full swing.
 The area smelled like a combination distillery, locker room and cologne factory.

 As they reached the last pen, Summer was waiting with her tiny hands wrapped around the bars, her chubby face smooshed between them.
 She greeted him with a dopey grin.
 “Heya, Jules…”

-His brows collided like head-on freight trains.
-It wasn’t as if he’d never seen his baby sister drunk as a skunk before, just never from behind bars!
+His eyebrows collided like head-on freight trains.
+It wasn’t as if he’d never seen his baby sister drunk as a skunk before, just never from behind bars.
 She was a disheveled mess.
 Her sleek auburn bob looked like it’d lost a fight with a leaf blower and there was more make-up under her eyes than on them.
 Hell’s bells, was that large purple thing manacling her wrist a bruise?

 “What the holy heck, Summer?”

 “Later, gator,” she slurred.
 “Jez get us the fuck outta here.”